PrasanthPradeep/saturday-hack-night-langchain/README.md

-# ChatBuddy 🤖
+# ChatBuddy 🤖💬

 Hi there!
-I'm Chatbuddy , your AI companion powered by the Llama 2 model.
+I'm Chatbuddy , your AI companion powered by the Llama 2 model🦙.
 Let's chat - I'm ready for fun, informative, and natural conversations on anything you like!

 ## Team members
 1. [Nobin Sijo](https://www.linkedin.com/in/nobin-sijo-a22711291)